wandb/docs/docs/guides/app/features/tags.md

 ## How to remove tags

-Tags can also be removed from runs via the UI.
+Tags can also be removed from runs with the W&B App UI.

 <Tabs
   defaultValue="projectpage"